Amagash/there_is_no_spoon/README.md

 - *pre-requisite*: You need to have docker installed.
 You can find the documentation here https://docs.docker.com/install/
 - put the image you want to change in your current directory in png format.
+Feel free to use sample_image.png in this project
 - run the following command and change MY_IMAGE.PNG with the name of your image:
 ```
  sudo docker pull amagash/there_is_no_spoon:latest